goatshriek/stumpless/docs/test.md

 `test/function/entry.cpp` module, which uses each of these techniques.

+## Common Test Code
+As with any development project, the need to write code that can be used across many tests will arise.
+The helper test modules exist for this purpose and are found in the `test/helper` directory of the project, with headers in the `include/test/helper` directory.
+There are already a number of utilities in these folders for things like adding cleaner assertion statements, tracking memory allocations and deallocations for leak testing, running network services, and so on.
+If you find yourself writing something for your tests that would be useful for more than just one test module, consider putting it here for reuse.

 ## Running Tests
 The easiest way to run all tests is to use the `check` target.
 You can run this target through whatever build system you're using, for example `make check` in a